 - A3-12.
-Obtaining an understanding of the oversight by those charged with governance may be particularly important when the assessment of the entity's ability to continue as a going concern: - Requires significant judgment by management to assess whether a material uncertainty related to going concern exists; or - Is complex to make, for example, because of the use of multiple data sources or assumptions with complex interrelationships.
+Obtaining an understanding of the oversight by those charged with governance may be particularly important when the assessment of the entity's ability to continue as a going concern: - Requires significant judgment by management to address material uncertainties; or - Is complex to make, for example, because of the use of multiple data sources or assumptions with complex interrelationships.